Defibrillators join Tigers’ roster

 November 10, 2018

-Douglas High School's athletic department received a pair of orange-clad automatic external defibrillators from Carson Valley Medical Center Tuesday afternoon.
+Douglas High School's athletic department received a pair of orange-clad automatic external defibrillators from Carson Valley Medical Center on Tuesday.

 Medical Center primary care provider Jim Gocke, APRN, and Hospital Foundation board member Dr. Nita Schwartz were on hand to present the devices to Douglas High student athletes and athletic department administration.